RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Experiments

-We evaluate on \textbf{EB-ALFRED} with same setting of main experiments.
+We evaluate on \textbf{EB-ALFRED} with the same settings as in the main experiments.
 To ensure fairness, we fix the backbone model, training data, total update budget, optimization hyperparameters, and the format reward term, and vary only the accuracy reward.
-The primary metrics are the \emph{average success rate} and the scores of each sub-suite (with emphasis on \emph{long-horizon} tasks).
+The primary metrics are the \emph{average success rate} and the scores of each sub-task suite (with emphasis on \emph{long-horizon} tasks).

 \textbf{Comparison Results.} As summarized in Table~\ref{tab:acc_reward_ablation}, using \textbf{Step Accuracy} yields only a slight improvement in the average success rate (from \textbf{42.00\%} to \textbf{43.67\%}), while the long-horizon score decreases (from \textbf{26\%} to \textbf{20\%}).
 The \textbf{REBP reward} improves the average to \textbf{48.33\%} and raises the long-horizon score from \textbf{26\%} to \textbf{34\%}.
 In contrast, our \textbf{LCS reward} achieves the largest gains: the average increases from \textbf{42.00\%} to \textbf{55.33\%}, and the long-horizon score from \textbf{26\%} to \textbf{50\%}.
 These findings demonstrate the suitability of the LCS-based accuracy reward for embodied planning and its advantages over the alternatives under the same training budget.